sullivtr/terraform-provider-graphql/docsite/docs/data_graphql_query.md

 ## Basic Example

-Just like graphql on its own, this data source takes in the query varibles, and the query itself:
+Just like graphql on its own, this data source takes in the query variables, and the query itself:
 ```hcl
 data "graphql_query" "basic_query" {
   read_query_variables = {} # this query does not take any variables as input